lambdaclass/cairo_native/README.md

 # API usage example

-This is an example using the API in an easy example that requires the least setup to get running.
+This is a usage example using the API for an easy Cairo program that requires the least setup to get running.
 It allows you to compile and execute a program using the JIT.
 The inputs and outputs in this case are serialized using `serde_json` (so the format is JSON).

 Do note that, unlike `cairo-run`, `cairo-native` needs all inputs to be passed, even the implicit ones such as builtins.
 Some examples of these are the `GasBuiltin` (that is basically the gas), `RangeCheck`, etc. Most of them, with the exception of `GasBuiltin` can simply be